markcastle/nats-web/README.md

    - Username & Password option with dedicated input fields
    - Token authentication with dedicated token field

-> 📝 **Important Update**: Embedding credentials in the URL (`wss://username:password@nats.example.com`) is no longer supported as it doesn't work reliably with the NATS.ws client.
+> 📝 **Important Update**: Embedding credentials in the URL (`wss://username:password@nats.example.com`) is no longer supported as it doesn't see to work reliably with the NATS.ws client.
 Always use the separate authentication fields.

 ## NATS Server WebSocket Configuration ⚙️